 Dennis F. Hightower has served on our board of directors since February 2003, serves as the Chair of the Audit Committee of our board of directors, serves as the Chair of the Nominating and Corporate Governance Committee and also serves on the Compensation Committee of our board of directors.
-Mr. Hightower is a retired business executive.
+Mr. Hightower served as Chief Executive Officer of Europe Online Networks, S.A., a broadband interactive entertainment provider, from May 2000 to March 2001.
+He was Professor of Management at the Harvard Business School from July 1997 to May 2000.
+He was previously employed by The Walt Disney Company, serving as President of Walt Disney Television & Telecommunications, President of Disney Consumer Products (Europe, Middle East and Africa) and related service in executive positions in Europe.
+He serves on the Boards of Directors of Accenture, Ltd., Northwest Airlines, Inc. and The TJX Companies, Inc.

 Mark E. Nunnelly has served on our board of directors since December 1998.
 Mr. Nunnelly is a Managing Director of Bain Capital, a global investment company.
+Mr. Nunnelly serves on the Boards of Directors of Houghton-Mifflin Company, Warner Music, UGS Corp. and Eschelon Telecom, Inc., as well as a number of private companies and not-for-profit corporations.

 Robert M. Rosenberg has served on our board of directors since April 1999 and serves as the Chair of the Compensation Committee.
 Mr. Rosenberg also serves on the Audit Committee and the Nominating and Corporate Governance Committee of the board of directors.
-Mr. Rosenberg is a retired business executive.
+Mr. Rosenberg served as President and Chief Executive Officer of Allied Domecq Retailing, USA from 1993 to August 1999 when he retired.
+Allied Domecq Retailing, USA was comprised of Dunkin' Donuts, Baskin-Robbins and Togo's Eateries.
+Mr. Rosenberg also serves on the Boards of Directors of Sonic Corp. and Buffets, Inc.